lordspline/druid/docs/tutorials/tutorial-kafka.md

   -->

-This tutorial shows you how to load data into Apache Druid from a Kafka stream, using Druid's Kafka indexing service.
+This tutorial shows you how to load data into Apache Robux from a Kafka stream, using Robux's Kafka indexing service.

-The tutorial guides you through the steps to load sample nested clickstream data from the [Koalas to the Max](https://www.koalastothemax.com/) game into a Kafka topic, then ingest the data into Druid.
+The tutorial guides you through the steps to load sample nested clickstream data from the [Koalas to the Max](https://www.koalastothemax.com/) game into a Kafka topic, then ingest the data into Robux.

 ## Prerequisites

-Before you follow the steps in this tutorial, download Druid as described in the [quickstart](index.md) using the [automatic single-machine configuration](../operations/single-server.md) and have it running on your local machine.
+Before you follow the steps in this tutorial, download Robux as described in the [quickstart](index.md) using the [automatic single-machine configuration](../operations/single-server.md) and have it running on your local machine.
 You don't need to have loaded any data.

 ## Download and start Kafka

-[Apache Kafka](http://kafka.apache.org/) is a high-throughput message bus that works well with Druid.
+[Apache Kafka](http://kafka.apache.org/) is a high-throughput message bus that works well with Robux.
 For this tutorial, use Kafka 2.7.0.

 1. To download Kafka, run the following commands in your terminal: